 \subsection{Intersection model}

 We deploy a typical road intersection which consists of $R$ roads (for easy illustration, we set $R = 4$), as shown in Fig. \ref{fig::intersection}.
-The width of lanes is $W_L$, the length of Buffer Area is $L_B$.
-The road intersection can be divided into three main sections, i.e., Waiting Area (WA), Buffer Area (BA) and Conflict Area (CA).
+The road intersection can be divided into three main sections, {\textit{i.e.}}, Waiting Area (WA), Buffer Area (BA) and Conflict Area (CA).
 The CA is the crucial area in our coordination framework, where potential collisions may occur.
+The width of lanes is $W_L$, the length of BA is $L_B$.

 We use $\mathcal{R} = \{1,2,...,R\}$ and $\mathcal{I}_{r} = \{1,2,...,I_{r}\}$ to represent the sets of roads and CAVs in road $r$, respectively.
-At signal-free intersections, the decision making center may face high dynamic scene, e.g., the unexpected obstacles, unsatisfactory communication and control systems.
-It is necessary to make following assumptions: \begin{enumerate}[] \item Each CAVs will send its state information (position, velocity, etc.) and intention maneuvers (i.e., go straight, turn left and turn right) to the CC via vehicle-to-infrastructure (V2I) links, when entering the WA.
-After executing the coordination framework, the CC will broadcast the coordination information (i.e. the moment of entering intersection and feasible tunnels). \item After received the coordination information, the CAVs should adjust their velocity in BA to enter the intersection at the timing that broadcasted by CC.
-Then CAVs travel along with the reference trajectory which is predefined, if there is no unexpected obstacles. \item Without loss of generality, the High-Level planner will allocate the space-time resource blocks to every CAVs.
-Considering the unexpected obstacles, there should be some reasonable redundancy involved by the feasible tunnel to make sure the Low-Level planner has enough space to avoid collision. \end{enumerate}
+At signal-free intersections, the decision making center may face high dynamic scene, {\textit{e.g.}}, the unexpected obstacles, unsatisfactory communication and control systems.
+It is necessary to make following assumptions: \begin{enumerate}[] \item Each CAVs will send its state information (position, velocity, etc.) and intention maneuvers ({\textit{i.e.}}, go straight, turn left and turn right) to the CC via vehicle-to-infrastructure links, when entering the WA.
+After executing the coordination framework, the CC will broadcast the coordination information ({\textit{i.e.}} the moment of entering intersection and feasible tunnels). \item After received the coordination information, the CAVs should adjust their velocity in BA to enter the intersection at the timing that broadcasted by CC.
+Then CAVs travel along with the reference trajectory which is predefined, if there is no unexpected obstacles. \item Without loss of generality, the high-level planner will allocate the space-time resource blocks to every CAVs.
+Considering the unexpected obstacles, there should be some reasonable redundancy involved by the feasible tunnel to make sure the low-level planner has enough space to avoid collision. \end{enumerate}